 Select the “Data API” button, a pop-up window will show how to use the API and provide some examples.

 Some API functions require an API key.
-You can get your key from the user profile page using the “User” link at the top of any page:
+You can get your key from the user profile page:

 CKAN provides features to personalize the experience of both searching for and publishing data.
 You must be logged in to use these features.